 Meditation, well, just plain makes you happier.
 The brain is strengthened when you practice meditation.
 People who meditate tend to be more compassionate and empathetic.
 But Studies have has shown that when people give to charity, the pleasure center in the brain is activated giving them a sense of wellbeing.
 This indicates that one of the true sources of happiness is not what we have, but what we can do for others.

 Learn How to Maintain a Long Term Meditation Practice even if you are a beginner

-Now that you know the benefits of long term meditation, here are some things you can do to help you keep on meditating.
-No matter if you are at the beginning of your meditation path, these tips will help you make most of the meditation.
+Now that you know the benefits of long-term meditation, here are some things you can do to help you keep on meditating.
+No matter if you are at the beginning of your meditation path, these tips will help you make the most of the meditation.

 Find a Quiet Place to Meditate

-You will get frustrated quickly if you don’t have a place where you can meditate without getting interrupted or have distractions.
+You will get frustrated quickly if you don’t have a place where you can meditate without getting interrupted or having distractions.

 Be Consistent and Find The Best Meditations for Beginner’s

 Being consistent is important to maintaining a meditation practice.
 It takes time to form a habit, and meditation is a worthwhile habit to adopt.
 Even if you are only able to do 10 minutes at a time at first, you can build up your time.
 You can also meditate more than once a day.
 10 minutes in the morning and 10 minutes in the evening for instance.

 Set reminders on your phone to help you remember.
 After a while when it becomes a habit, you will miss it if you can’t meditate for some reason.